Our FAQs are designed to clear up confusion, and help dispel the myths around adoption…

 Can I adopt if I have a mental health problem such as depression or anxiety?

 Conditions such as depression or anxiety are not necessarily a barrier to adoption depending on your own personal history.
-However, it will be taken into consideration when you make your application, to ensure that you are able to meet the needs of a child.
+However, it will be taken into consideration when you make your application, to ensure that you are able to meet the needs of a child and this will need to be reviewed by the agency medical advisor .

 How much does it cost to adopt a child?